vokal/xUnique/README.rst

     triggered after build success.
 If the build works, you could commit all files.
 #.
 Demo gif animation is `here <https://github.com/truebit/xUnique#add-xunique-to-xcode-post-action>`__

+**NOTE:** Do not try to add this as a Run Script Build Action to your actual target, or Xcode will error out since the identifiers have changed since the build began.

 Git hook
 ~~~~~~~~